varunkt91/S2_Stack_down/Readme.md

 5. (Optional): Update the input variables in the config.py file if needed.
 By default, they are configured based on the take-home assignment requirements.

-7. Run the script to download the latest available Sentinel-2 image:
+7. Run the script to download the latest available Sentinel-2 image (max_items is set to 1 because we want to download the latest image):
    ```bash
    conda run -n S2_download python main.py --max_items 1